llaske/sugarizer/docs/tutorial_step6.md

 			return;
 		}
 		pawns.push(msg.content);
-		drawPawns();
+		drawPawn(msg.content);
 		document.getElementById("user").innerHTML = "<h1>"+webL10n.get("Played", {name:msg.user.name})+"</h1>";
 	};

 This callback is call each time a message is received from the server.
 The message is the parameter for the callback.
 We first test the `networkId` in this message to ignore message that we sent ourself.
-Then we add the message `content` (i.e. colors for the user sending the message) to our `pawns` array and redraw the board with the `drawPawns()` call.
+Then we add the message `content` (i.e. colors for the user sending the message) to our `pawns` array and add a pawn on the board with the `drawPawn()` call.
 Finally we update the welcome message to give the player's name.

 Let's try if everything works.
 From the Michaël browser, launch a new Pawn activity and share it with the network menu.